Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-QKmETHKF-wQ.md

 ### Transcript

-> steam linking him insane stadium i've never gotten steam link to work it's been it's been so bad every time i try to use it stadia has worked better for me than that steam link that's so funny, anyway
+> steam linking him insane stadium I've never gotten steam link to work it's been it's been so bad every time I try to use it stadia has worked better for me than that steam link that's so funny, anyway